jonggyup/FragPicker/README.md

 f2fs                 987.095         |  1723.71         |  1723.60         |  1729.02         |  527368K         |  525320K         |  1052MiB         |
 btrfs                435.707         |  877.273         |  882.680         |  933.656         |  528720K         |  525172K         |  1101MiB         |  886.660     |  532460K     |
 ```
+Here, $$$_perf means the throughput (MB/s), and $$$_write means the amount of writes.

+Conv-T is btrfs.defragment with the optimization.
+Therefore, ext4 and f2fs do not have the value.